axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/customizing-message-format/reference-template-functions/_index.md

     $(graphite-output parameters)

-*Description:* Available in {{% productparam "abbrev" %}}{{% conditional-text include-if="ose" %}}3.6{{% /conditional-text %}}{{% conditional-text include-if="pe" %}}7.0{{% /conditional-text %}} and later{{% conditional-text include-if="ose" %}} (Originally appeared in the {{% productparam "abbrev" %}} incubator for syslog-ng 3.5){{% /conditional-text %}}.
+*Description:* Available in {{% param "product.abbrev" %}}{{% conditional-text include-if="ose" %}}3.6{{% /conditional-text %}}{{% conditional-text include-if="pe" %}}7.0{{% /conditional-text %}} and later{{% conditional-text include-if="ose" %}} (Originally appeared in the {{% param "product.abbrev" %}} incubator for syslog-ng 3.5){{% /conditional-text %}}.
 This template function converts value-pairs from the incoming message to the Graphite plain text protocol format.
 It is ideal to use with the messages generated by the [monitor-source plugin](https://github.com/syslog-ng/syslog-ng-incubator/tree/master/modules/monitor-source/) (currently available in the syslog-ng incubator project).

-For details on selecting value-pairs in {{% productparam "abbrev" %}} and for possibilities to specify which information to convert to Graphite plain text protocol format, see {{% xref "/docs/chapter-concepts/concepts-value-pairs/_index.md" %}}.
+For details on selecting value-pairs in {{% param "product.abbrev" %}} and for possibilities to specify which information to convert to Graphite plain text protocol format, see {{% xref "/docs/chapter-concepts/concepts-value-pairs/_index.md" %}}.
 Note that the syntax of `graphite-output` is different from the syntax of `value-pairs()`: `graphite-output` uses a the command-line syntax used in the [format-json template function]({{< relref "/docs/chapter-manipulating-messages/customizing-message-format/reference-template-functions/_index.md" >}}).

 ## Example: Using the graphite-output template function